ifraixedes/lawnbench/README.md

 The constructor has two parameters:

-1. This parameter is required and it may be an object with some options or an array or a string with the name to the collections to manage in the store created or connect to this instance.
+The first, is required and it may be an object with some options or an array or a string with the name to the collections to manage in the store created or connect to this instance.

 If options is an object, then it must have, at least, the 'collections' property which is the same type and values convention, that I mentioned in the above paragraph, as provided straight away as this constructor's parameter.